Topics to be studied under each chapter for the academic year

 spheres, hemispheres and right circular cylinders/cones.

 - Problems involving converting one type of metallic solid into another and other mixed

 problems.
 (Problems with combinations of not more than two different solids can be

-Mean, median, and mode of grouped data (bimodal situation to
+median and mode of grouped data (bimodal situation to be avoided).

 Classical definition of probability.
 Simple problems on